Skip to main content

 3. Infection

-Throat infections can lead to a sore throat, itching, and swelling.
+Throat infections can lead to a sore throat, also called pharyngitis.
+Infections can also cause symptoms like an itchy throat, and swelling.
 You may also have a fever, runny nose, and cough.
 You may notice white spots or swelling when you look at the back of your throat, and swollen glands in your throat.

 The most common causes of throat infections are cold viruses.
 Other viral infections include herpes, Covid-19, and the virus that causes mononucleosis.
-Bacteria such as strep can also cause a throat infection.
+Sore throats can also be caused by bacterial infections, such as from the strep bacteria.

 Treating infections

-For cold viruses and mononucleosis, you can take over-the-counter pain medications.
-Tea with honey and saltwater gargles can also relieve throat pain and irritation.
+For viral infections like colds, viruses, and mononucleosis, you can take over-the-counter pain medications.
+Tea with honey and saltwater gargles can also relieve a sore throat.
+Throat sprays that use numbing agents can provide some temporary relief.

-For strep throat, your doctor will prescribe an antibiotic.
-If you have a lot of swelling, your doctor may treat you with a one-time dose of steroids.
-Herpes is treated with an antiviral medication.
+For bacterial infections like strep throat, your healthcare provider will prescribe an antibiotic.
+Bacterial infections will not heal on their own.
+If you have a lot of swelling, your provider may treat you with a one-time dose of steroids.

 4. Goiter